IAAI-SIT/SAMamba/README.md

 # SAMamba
-The code and weights for SAMamba: Automatic Box Prompt SAM with Mamba Adapter for Retinal OCT Segmentation
+The code and weights for "SAMamba: Automatic Box Prompt SAM with Mamba Adapter for Retinal OCT Segmentation".